Other Common Names: Spotted touch-me-not

 Where does it grow?

 Spotted jewelweed grows primarily in western Washington on moist soils at low elevations and is found in forests, lake and pond edges, riverbanks, sloughs, disturbed wetlands and sunny roadside ditches or canals.
+View a county level distribution map of spotted jewelweed.

 How Does it Reproduce?